HIDE-r/DotFiles/README.md

 # Dotfile Management

-This is my dotfiles project which I use [GitHub - anishathalye/dotbot: A tool that bootstraps your dotfiles ⚡️](https://github.com/anishathalye/dotbot) as manager.
+This is my dotfiles project which I use [anishathalye/dotbot](https://github.com/anishathalye/dotbot) as manager.

 To set up this project, just need one step: